ASD-Blueprint/desktop.gov.au/index.md

 ## Protected Utility

-Welcome to the website for the Protected Utility.
-This program is designed to:
+Welcome to the website for the Digital Transformation Agency's Protected Utility blueprint.
+The blueprint is a design for a secure, modern, desktop based on Microsoft 365.
+You can use the blueprint as a pattern for implementing a secure desktop operating system in your agency.

-*	standardise how government agencies operate their desktops
+*	Standardise how government agencies operate their desktops.
-*	improve collaboration within and across agencies
+*	Improve collaboration within and across agencies.
-*	help achieve a cyber security uplift across government
+*	Help achieve a cyber security uplift across government.
-*	help agencies transition to cloud-based capability and adopt the blueprint.
+*	Help agencies transition to cloud-based capability and adopt the blueprint.

-This website helps you understand why your agency should adopt the blueprint and how you can implement it.
+This website helps you understand what the blueprint is, why your agency should adopt the blueprint and how you can implement it.